 - A convenient design suitable for handling heavy and awkward cargo

 - Options of loading through the top with the use of overhead lifting equipment, or through the door if the situation necessitates

 - Supplied with PVC tarpaulins, sometimes tilts, with a removable rear header for protecting the cargo

-- Bow devices and an attachable sealing
+- Bow devices and an attachable ceiling

 - Hardwood or plywood floors